Gems are collateral damage as India bank fraud hurts exports

 Key points

-That scandal threatens to stymie the borrowing firepower of the nation’s jewellers, who are involved in cutting or polishing 12 out of 14 diamonds sold in the world.
+That scandal threatens to stymie the borrowing firepower of the nation’s jewelers, who are involved in cutting or polishing 12 out of 14 diamonds sold in the world.

 “After the scams there would be an element of repedation in the industry,” said Biswajit Dhar, a professor at the New Delhi-based Jawaharlal Nehru University, adding that the two things that drive India’s exports are gems and jewelry, and petroleum.
 “This is the lifeline of exports.”